Category Archives: The Local Church

 (3 min) Welcome and Prayer (Pastor Brent)

-- Why it is important to participate in these meetings.
+- A brief reminder of why it is important to participate in these meetings.

-- This time is to celebrate the Lord’s work among us, communicate about the life of the church, and conduct business as necessary.
+- We communicate the work of the church, celebrate what God is doing through the church and conduct business as necessary.

 (3 min) Update from Notie Lansford, Chairman of the Personnel Team